nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ---

 ### Plan-Related Features

+Format: `plan /commandAction <condition>`

+Below is a class diagram of the plan-related features:

 ![PlanUML](uml/classDiagrams/images/PlanRelatedFeatures.png)
 <br>

-When WerkIt is running, the `WerkIt` class will keep prompting the user to enter command through the `WerkIt#startContinuousUserPrompt()` method.
-After the user has entered command, the `UI#getUserInput()` method in `UI` class will catch the user input, and it will be sent to `Parser` class.
+When WerkIt! is running, the `WerkIt` class will keep prompting the user to enter command through the `WerkIt#startContinuousUserPrompt()` method.
+After the user has entered a command, the `UI#getUserInput()` method will catch the user input, and it will be sent to `Parser` class.
 Then, the `Parser#parseUserInput(userInput)` method will be called to analyse the user's command.